filippaleuckfeld/matplotlib/report.md

 ## Coverage improvement

-Show the comments that describe the requirements for the coverage.
+The functions from matplotlib contain extensive documentation and specifications about their behavior.
+This can be seen in the code.

-Report of old coverage: https://github.com/filippaleuckfeld/matplotlib/issues/17#issuecomment-1438609900
+Report of old coverage for all tests: https://github.com/filippaleuckfeld/matplotlib/issues/17#issuecomment-1438609900

-Report of new coverage: [link]
+Report of new coverage:

+Addition of [test_boxplot_custom_whis](https://github.com/filippaleuckfeld/matplotlib/issues/19#issuecomment-1437724172) shows an expected improvement compared to baseline (1 more branch covered).

+Addition of [test_boxplot_empty_sym](https://github.com/filippaleuckfeld/matplotlib/issues/32#issuecomment-1438667248) also shows 1 more branch covered compared to baseline.

 Test cases added:

-git diff ...

-Number of test cases added: two per team member (P) or at least four (P+).
+The implementation of test_boxplot_custom_whis can be seen [in this commit](https://github.com/filippaleuckfeld/matplotlib/commit/a2f23061999e9a5764463d6d79420028cace88a2).

+The implementation of test_boxplot_empty_sym can be seen [in this commit](https://github.com/filippaleuckfeld/matplotlib/commit/555dcdcc41f270c1760a1d9c8278cc41f5cdafb5)

 ## Self-assessment: Way of working